fannyrancourt/fannyrancourt.github.io/_posts/2017-04-25-input_pipeline.md

 workers = 10
 ```

 The main advantage of parallelism is to do multiple things at once.
 To show the great advantage of multiprocessing, the function to create our input will take more than 1 second.
+In your pipeline, this function would go fetch datas on disk, call a database, stream inside a HDF5 file, etc.

 ```python
 def get_input():